 Days 11 and 12: Coron

-You’ve got 2 full days to enjoy Coron—the minimum time to get to know the area, but enough to leave you delighted.
-In Best things to do in Coron you can read loads of information, but our advice is to split the days as follows:
+You’ve got two full days to enjoy Coron—the minimum amount of time you need to get a feel for the area, but enough to leave you wanting more.
+In Best things to do in Coron you’ll find plenty of information, but our advice is to split your time as follows:

-1. Island hopping: Ultimate Tour, which will take you to the most beautiful spots on Coron Island.
-This is the basic one.
-If you don’t do it, it’s like not having been to this part of the Philippines.
+1. Island hopping: take the Ultimate Tour, which will take you to the most beautiful spots on Coron Island.
+This is the classic tour.
+If you skip it, it almost feels like you haven’t really visited this part of the Philippines.

-2. Here you can do two things, depending on your tastes:
+2. For the second day, you have two options, depending on your preferences:

 • A day of diving among Coron’s shipwrecks.
-It’s no coincidence this is one of the best places to dive in the Philippines.
+There’s a reason this is one of the best places to dive in the Philippines.

-We strongly recommend doing the PRIVATE Ultimate Tour to avoid running into lots of tourists.
+We strongly recommend doing the private Ultimate Tour to avoid ending up with big crowds.
 Leave us a comment and we’ll send you our trusted guide’s contact details in Coron.
-Also, don’t miss our article Island hopping in Coron.
+Also, don’t miss our Island hopping in Coron article.

 Coco Beach